 If you submit an article to a Wiley journal, and you are a corresponding author, you will see the option to use this deal after acceptance.
 The request then comes through to our Repository Team, who decide whether to approve the application.
 More information about this process is available via Wiley's website.
-If you have any questions about this, please email our Repository Team.
+If you have any questions about this, please email our team.

 As the publishing landscape shifts towards open access, different business models for open access are developing.
 The following are deals we have with publishers that allow open access publishing in a different way to read and publish deals.

 Annual Reviews operates under a Subscribe to Open business model.
 Subscribe to Open (S2O) is a business model that uses subscription payments to convert gated access journals to full open access.
 Under S2O, libraries continue to subscribe to the journals they wish to.
 If support for these journals is sufficient, new volumes are published OA under a Creative Commons license; if support is insufficient, the paywall is retained.

 If your research acknowledges funding from UKRI or any of its constituent councils, or is funded by another cOAlition S funder, you should follow the process detailed below.
 This applies to all titles published by Annual Reviews, including S2O titles, to ensure funder compliance in case S2O titles do not meet their annual threshold.